In This Article

-For a scientific twist, let author and botanist Amy Stewart enlightened you about the plants that are used to create the world’s greatest spirits, from agave to walnuts, with her revolutionary book The Drunken Botanist, which was released last year.
+For a scientific twist, let author and botanist Amy Stewart enlightened you about the plants that are used to create the world’s greatest spirits, from agave to walnuts, with her revolutionary book The Drunken Botanist, which was released in 2013.

 The first rule of stocking your bar is to choose spirits you enjoy.
 This is the only way to develop a knack for making and appreciating cocktails.
 Once you nail a few favorite cocktails, your interest and palate for other spirits are bound to expand—we guarantee it.

-The second rule is to not try to don’t do it all at once.
+The second rule is to not try to do it all at once.
 Liquor is expensive, so start small.
-There’s no need to spend your car payment at BevMo in one afternoon.
+There’s no need to spend your car payment in one afternoon.
 All you need is one great cocktail to impress your guests, and if you learn to craft a few things well, others will take notice and appreciate that.
-Liqueurs, mixers, apéritifs, and digestifs, in particular, are things you will and should accumulate over time.
+Liqueurs, mixers, apéritifs, and digestifs, in particular, are things you should accumulate over time.